 Equality in Marriage

 On paper, marriage seems like it should always be fair at all times.
 One partner does chores, and the other matches that act with something similarly boring.
 The problem here, however, is that it creates a system where both people are constantly keeping track of who does what, essentially turning their interactions into transactions.
 Your wife has just done the laundry, which makes you feel like you need to go and do the dishes in order to match her effort.
 It’s much better to realise that your relationship doesn’t have to be a transaction, which usually takes some communication.
 A marriage is about working together in an organic and natural way, which can only be achieved by not constantly trying to keep track of who’s done what.
-In other words, it’s okay to take some time off to relax and watch some TV or play real money bingo.
+In other words, it’s okay to take some time off to relax and watch some TV or play fun games online.

 It’s a long-standing belief that men and women are different, and that it’s our genders that cause many of the fights that we have.
 Gender, however, is not much more than a title for most people these days, and many of the beliefs we hold about emotion need to be set straight.
 Men are just as emotionally complex as women, sometimes even more so, but a system of toxic masculinity has forced many to keep quiet about how they feel.